Get Recruitment Ready 2026 Semester One

 Week 4: Getting workplace ready

-Find out what skills are in demand in 2025, and how you can demonstrate these throughout the application and recruitment process with KPMG.
+Find out what skills will be in demand in 2026, and how you can demonstrate these throughout the application and recruitment process with KPMG.

 Location: Kate Edger Information Commons, Level 1, Workshop 101